IepIweidieng/TJAPlayer3/tja.md

     * `<number-pixel-distance-x>`
     * `<complex-ri-number-pixel-distance-xy>` \
       ***Supported by***: TJAPlayer3 v1.6.x, OpenTaiko (0auBSQ) v0.6.0
-      * The imaginary component of `<complex-ri-number-pixel-distance-xy>` specifies the vertical movement toward the top of the screen (↑).
+      * The imaginary component of `<complex-ri-number-pixel-distance-xy>` specifies the vertical movement toward the bottom of the screen (↓).
+        * In TaikoJiro 2 and TaikoManyGimmicks, this vertical movement direction is in the opposite direction of the direction of the [`#SCROLL` command] in these simulators.
     * `<number-distance-x-upper>/<number-distance-x-lower>` \
       ***Supported by***: TaikoManyGimmicks
       * Specify the horizontal movement to be `<number-distance-x-upper>/<number-distance-x-lower>` of the default note field width.